Unsupervised Detection of Spatiotemporal Anomalies in PMU Data Using Transformer-Based BiGAN: Introduction

 \subsection{Transformer-Based and Unsupervised Architectures}

 Beyond GANs, attention-driven and transformer architectures \cite{vaswani2017attention} excel at modeling long-range temporal dependencies and spatial correlations inherent in wide-area monitoring data.
-Self-attention layers allow the network to dynamically weight phasor channels, allowing focus on key features across temporal and spatial dimensions \cite{choi2024unsupervised}.
-The successful detection of anomalies in high-resolution PMU streams has also been achieved using other approaches \cite{carratu2023novel}.
+Self-attention layers allow the network to dynamically assign weights to phasor channels, facilitating the emphasis on critical features in both temporal and spatial dimensions \cite{choi2024unsupervised}.
+Successful detection of anomalies in high-resolution PMU streams has also been achieved using other approaches \cite{carratu2023novel}.
 These include methods such as autoencoders with LSTM encoders \cite{dey2021solar} and density-based clustering algorithms \cite{liu2020anomaly}.